basebandit/class/README.md

 # class
 Service class September
 =======
-# Ultimate Web Service Training
+# Ardan Labs Ultimate Go Service Training
-I attended the Ardan Labs Ultimate Web Service Remote Training on September.
+I attended the Ardan Labs Ultimate Go Service Remote Training on September.
 This is what I learned.
 Here is the source code that was used in the training.
 I highly recommend it to anyone looking to stretch his/her Go knowledge beyond the fundamentals and is looking for knowledge that will be of use in production environments.

 # What I learned
 - Mental Models (How to efficiently structure your Go web services).